tsubik/ember-side-menu/README.md

 * side - (string), which side of screen your menu takes.
 Possible values: ["left", "right"], default: "left"
 * width - (string), target width of open menu.
 CSS width - example values: ["40px", "40%", ...], default: null (default width set in
 CSS stylesheet to 70%)
+* initialTapAreaWidth - (integer, in px) - area width on left/right screen edge when menu swipe opening is initiated, default: 30
+* slightlyOpenWidth - (integer, in px) - width of slightly open menu.
+Menu is opened slightly on tap event within `initialTapAreaWidth` to the edge, default: 20

 ### Content Backdrop